 Register for How to Prepare for the CAPM® Exam — an online, self-paced course that offers a concentrated review of each Knowledge Area in the PMBOK® Guide – Sixth Edition.
 It also provides the contact hours needed to meet certification application requirements.

 - Enroll in a formal study course offered by PMI chapters or Registered Education Providers (R.E.P.s).
 You can also review self-study books published by R.E.P.s and other reputable training organizations.

-- Review A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Fifth Edition.
+- Review A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Sixth Edition.